oracle/opengrok/OpenGrok-Groupings.md

 - `String Group::name` - displayed group name

-- `String Group::pattern` - regexp which is tested for each project empty pattern implies that no project matches this group thus it can be used as a superior group without repeating the projects from subgroups
+- `String Group::pattern` - regexp which is tested for each project. empty pattern implies that no project matches this group thus it can be used as a superior group without repeating the projects from subgroups

 ## Tools